StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

-In this article, I will continue demonstrating application deployment options, this time with focus on [FluxCD](https://fluxcd.io/), which is a continuous delivery tool that is used to keep kubernetes clusters in sync with configuration sources.
+In this article, I will continue demonstrating application deployment options, this time with focus on [FluxCD](https://fluxcd.io/), which is a continuous delivery tool that is used to keep Kubernetes clusters in sync with configuration sources.

 In this example, I will be using a virtual All-In-One Simplex (AIO-SX) setup of StarlingX.
 If you want to follow along, you can install your own by following